- Impressive traction

 I used this shoe for three pickup sessions outdoors, and they held up okay—a bit more noticeable wear down, but they would still last a good number more sessions.

 The rubber is still relatively softer than some other models out there, so I would recommend browsing some other models with harder rubber if you really want something that will last for a very long time outdoors.

-In the final installment of the Hyperdunk series, Nike threw us an all-around performer with solid indoor durability.
+In the final instalment of the Hyperdunk series, Nike threw us an all-around performer with solid indoor durability.
 My only complaint is that the cushioning was a bit too soft and not responsive enough, but that may be a preference for other players.